The Most Common Types Of Crane Accidents

 • Wear bright, visible clothing.

 Contractors, crane operators, and employers all share the duty to keep job sites safe.
-If a worker or bystander gets struck by a crane, they may have the right to claim compensation.
+If a worker or bystander gets struck by a crane, they may have grounds to pursue compensation for the resulting injuries and losses.

 Transportation-Related Accidents